 What we suggest, instead, is that you send a money gift.
 Each sponsored child has their own savings account to be given to them once they are independent.
 You can contribute to this by making an online donation or by contacting the SOS Children’s Villages Canada office.
 This can be done by cheque or credit card and 100% of the funds go into the child’s account.

 If you’d still like to send your sponsored child something, may we suggest slipping a packet of stickers or some other small gift inside a card or letter?
 Our children love to personalize their things and it’s something that they can share.

 For further information on sending gifts to your sponsored child, please contact us.

 How can I make occasional extra donations?
 (Such as a birthday gift or contribution to further learning)

 All donations are welcome.
-To make a donation, simply go donate today and fill in the online form.
+To make a donation, simply go and fill in the online form here.
 If this is a birthday gift for your child we suggest a modest amount of less than $30.
 Please mention in preferences that you would like this donation to provide your sponsored child a birthday gift.

 Often import duties and shipping exceed the costs of gifts from Canada, so we prefer donations that can purchase gifts locally.
 This helps provide the economic impact where it is needed most.

 SOS Children’s Villages values a child’s right to privacy.
 We do not make public an individual child's need for help and request that sponsors do the same.
 This is why you will not see the photo, real name, and location of any individual sponsored child listed on our website.
 Where we have photos of children, we have sought appropriate permission and changed details including the child’s name and/or village.
 Privacy and respect are important for both children and sponsors.

 Yes, we provide Canadian tax receipts once a year for your personal tax purposes.
 If you are a resident of the USA or the United Kingdom, please contact us and we’ll let you know how we can best assist you.